pushbits/server/README.md

 [Oauth 2](https://de.wikipedia.org/wiki/OAuth) is a token based authentication method.
 Instead of passing your password with each request you request a token from an authorization server.
 With this token you are then able to authenticate yourself against the pushbits server.

+Make sure to setup the "oauth" section in the config file correctly.

 ##### Authenticating

 For authentication use the ``/oauth2/auth` endpoint.
 E.g.: